Metropolitan-Council/councilR/README.md

 stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)
 <!-- badges: end -->

-The goal of `{councilR}` is to provide a curated collection of commonly used templates, color palettes, snippets, functions, and more!
+`{councilR`} is a collection of commonly used templates, color palettes, and functions for R users at the Metropolitan Council.

 ## Installation